kongware/scriptum/README.md

 ## Higher-order Generics

 Higher-order generics better known as higher-kinded types allow the type constructor itself to be polymorphic.
-It is useful to define more general types like monoids, functors et al. Unfortunately we are not quite ready to discuss them at this point, hence we will stick with a rather contrieved example merely to demonstrate the idea:
+They are useful to define more general types like monoids, functors et al. Unfortunately we are not quite ready to discuss them at this point, hence we will stick with a rather contrieved example merely to demonstrate the idea:

 ```javascript
 const appendAnno = "t<a> => t<a> => t<a>";